tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Watcher’s Helm

+1/Day

+This helmet senses danger.
+When you are ambushed or surprised, you can act (rolling initiative and taking a turn) during the surprise round.

+**Quirk:** Insomniac.

+---

 #### Wig of Fabulous Loveliness

 _Recharge 6+:_ This color-changing wig animates at your command, altering its length and style.
 When you use its power, the wig acts like a prehensile limb to block blows and you gain a +1 bonus to AC and PD from attacks that target a single enemy until the end of the battle.